-2.12 API - Events
+2.11 API - Events

-The events module defines the Events class, which provides methods for querying events in the Minecraft world, and BlockHitEvent which is the only event type currently supported.
+The events module defines the Events class, which provides methods for querying events in the Minecraft world, and the BlockHitEvent, PlayerPosEvent, ChatPostEvent, and IdleEvent classes which represent the various event types.

 Note: All items in this module are available from the picraft namespace without having to import picraft.events directly.